Vinsengi/PP2-HTML-CSS-JS-Visit-Rwanda-Quiz/README.md

 ### Deployment

-The site is deployed using GitHub Pages - [The Quiz Arms](https://kera-cudmore.github.io/TheQuizArms/).
+The site is deployed using GitHub Pages - [The Visit Rwanda Quiz](https://vinsengi.github.io/Visit-Rwanda-Quiz_PP2/).

 To Deploy the site using GitHub Pages:

 1. Login (or signup) to Github.
-2. Go to the repository for this project, [kera-cudmore/TheQuizArms](https://github.com/kera-cudmore/TheQuizArms).
+2. Go to the repository for this project, [The Visit Rwanda Quiz](https://vinsengi.github.io/Visit-Rwanda-Quiz_PP2/).
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.